Consumption without child labor: tips for consumers

 The youngest children who dig mica are four years old.
 They usually work with their parents.
 Because there is no way of looking after small children, mothers are forced to take infants and toddlers to work and to expose them to heat and dust.
 Working conditions are dangerous: children work up to twelve hours and mine mica or sort it by size.
 The mica is taken from self -dug holes.
 Some of these holes are up to 20 meters deep and not secured.
 Play accidents - also fatal - are common, because the shafts break or run with water when rain, so that children are spilled.
 The children suffer from diseases of the airways, dust flung and injuries (cuts) .
 They are often dehydrated because they cannot drink water during work.
 Due to the living conditions, a high number of children is anemic and malnourished.
 Infectious diseases such as tuberculosis are common.

-The living conditions of families and communities are shaped by multidimensional poverty .
-In Bihar, the third largest state of India, around 40 percent of people live below the poverty line of $ 1.90 a day, in Jharkhand it is 39 percent .
-Every fifth child - around 20 percent - under the age of five is malnourished.
-The educational opportunities are also low: Terre des Hommes found only 1,800 children in a sample in 14 villages who attended a school, while 10,000 children worked in school -enabled aging and did not go to school.
+The living conditions of families and communities are characterized by multidimensional poverty .
+In Bihar, India's third-largest state, around 40 percent of people live below the poverty line of $1.90 a day; in Jharkhand, the figure is 39 percent .
+One in five children - around 20 percent - under the age of five is malnourished.
+Educational opportunities are also limited: Terre des Hommes found only 1,800 children attended school, while 10,000 school-age children worked and did not attend.

-Bihar and Jharkhand have over 40 percent of India's mineral resources and, among other things, deliver around 30 percent of the globally consumed mica .
-However, Mica is illegally dismantled, the mines are not subject to any control: a consequence of the law to limit deforestation from 1980.
-At that time, the mining company government withdrew the licenses to protect the forest.
-However, the microns continued, illegal, without any state regulation or control and with partly unexpective and mafia business relationships between buyers and customers.
+Bihar and Jharkhand have 40 percent of India's mineral resources and supply, among other things, around 30 percent of the mica consumed worldwide .
+However, mica is mined illegally, and the mines are not subject to any controls: a consequence of the Deforestation Control Act of 1980.
+At that time, the government revoked mining companies' licenses to protect the forest.
+But mica mining continued, illegally, without any government regulation or control , and with sometimes opaque and mafia-like business relationships between buyers and consumers.

 Alternative income options are not accessible: agriculture hardly throws anything continuing drought In addition there is a lack of education to achieve income in other sectors.
 Either the digging of Mica or the migration in the country's cities and industrial centers remain.

-Also in Madagascar, children are demonstrably working on the reduction of Mica.
-During a survey by Terre des Hommes Netherlands in 2019, the researchers found children in 14 mines in the south of the country: they worked together with their families.
-While the fathers raised shafts and partially raged tunnel systems, children and women raise the mica on the surface and sort it.
-There is also a significant risk of accidents here, since people work without professional equipment and protection.
+Children have also been proven to work in mica mining in Madagascar.
+In a 2019 survey conducted by Terre des Hommes Netherlands, researchers found children working alongside their families in 14 mines in the south of the country.
+While the fathers dug shafts and sometimes constructed complex tunnel systems, children and women lifted the mica to the surface and sorted it.
+Here, too, there is a significant risk of accidents, as people work without professional equipment and safety measures.
 Depending on the quality of the mica, buyers pay between 27 cents and three US dollars for an adult's daily yield.

 The risk of child labor in the reduction of Mica also exists in Brazil and China, but there are still no studies or other evidence here.

-In 100 villages in the mica mining areas in India, Terre des Hommes ensures that all children can go to school and, above all, women are trained so that they can develop other sources of income.
-Our project partners are currently working with 2,700 children and adolescents and 600 women.
-In order for the situation to improve in the long term, we demand in India that the mica mines are legalized.
-Then the responsible authorities have to check the mines and working conditions and monitor that no children work there and receive minimum wages and social security.
-It is just as important that all children in the region go to school: That is why government programs for poor families have to be implemented.
-Schools have to be better equipped so that all children in school -enabled age can be achieved.
-Children from poor families must enjoy free school feeding, regular check -ups and medical care.
+In 100 villages in the mica mining areas of India Terre des Hommes ensures that all children can go to school and, above all, that women receive training so they can develop other sources of income.
+Our project partners are currently working with 2,700 children and young people and 600 women.
+To improve the situation in the long term, we are calling for the legalization of the mica mines in India.
+The responsible authorities must then inspect the mines and working conditions, monitoring them to ensure that no children work there and that adults receive minimum wages and social security.
+It is equally important that all children in the region go to school: Therefore, government programs for poor families must be implemented.
+Schools must be better equipped to reach all school-age children.
+Children from poor families must benefit from free school meals, regular checkups, and medical care.

-Terre des Hommes actively works in the RMI and asks manufacturers and trade to join the RMI and act responsibly.
+Terre des Hommes actively participates in the RMI and calls on manufacturers and retailers to join the RMI and act responsibly.